mattw025/academic-kickstart/content/home/about.md

 # Biography

-Early modern British history, PhD student at the University of Cambridge.
+I am a historian of early modern England, currently undertaking a PhD at the University of Cambridge under the supervision of Dr David Smith.
+My doctoral project focuses on the regicide of Charles I as a traumatic and disruptive event, and its impact on conceptions of time and the future.
+I examine the temporal narratives of contemporaries publishing during and after the English Civil War, including astrologers, historians, and newsbooks editors and writers of the later Stuart and Commonwealth periods.

-Working on the regicide of Charles I, conceptions of time and the future, and their relation to trauma and temporal narratives in the English Civil War.
-Particular emphasis on astrologers, historians, utopian writers, and Baconian scientists of the Stuart and Interregnum periods.
+I completed my MSc at the S. Rajaratnam School of International Studies, a graduate school of Nanyang Technological University, where I focused on aspects of discourse analysis and the role of imagined spaces in the domain of international law and diplomacy.
+I graduated with my joint degree in History from the National University of Singapore and the Australian National University, where I first started working on early modern England.